 The key to seeing the importance of the exact lengths of the lunar month and solar year is given in

 the scriptures where the Lord states that he counts one year to a day..
 In the law of Moses, He commanded that every seventh year be considered holy according to the same pattern that every

 seventh day is holy (Lev.
 25:1-7).
 Those familiar with my work know that many of my articles

-discuss the importance of counting years as days.
+discuss the importance of counting years as days, referred to in my work as the "day-year pattern".
 But until now, it has appeared to me merely a

 counting scheme.
 There has been nothing intrinsic to the actual orbital periods needed.
 One could